datalakehouse/docs/docs/platform/howto/create_authentication_token.rst

 9. Click **Close**.

-You can now use the authentication token to access your account in the DLH CLI or API.
+You can now use the authentication token to access your account in the datalakehouse CLI or API.